-59. The Washington Convention furthermore was not being innovative when it recognized excess of powers with regard to the basic rules to be applied by the arbitrator as a possible ground for annulment.
-In the famous Orinoco Steamship Company case, the Permanent Court of Arbitration (Award of October 25, 1910, Scott, p.
+59. The Washington Convention furthermore was not being innovative when it recognized excess of powers with regard to the basic rules to be applied by the arbitrators as a possible grounds for annulment.
+In the famous Orinoco Steamship Company case, the Permanent Court of Arbitration (Award of 25 October 1910, Scott, p.
 226) held that excessive powers may consist, not only in deciding a question not submitted to the arbitrators, but also in misinterpreting the express provisions of the agreement in respect of the way in which they are to reach their decisions, notably with regard to the legislation or the principles of law to be applied.

 Excess of powers may consist of the non-application by the arbitrator of the rules contained in the arbitration agreement (compromis) or in the application of other rules.
-Such may be the case if the arbitrator (like Umpire Barge in the Orinoco case) applies rules of local law while the arbitration agreement prescribes that he decide "on the basis of absolute equity, without regard... to the provisions of local law," or if, conversely, he reaches a solution in equity while he is required to decide in law (North Eastern Boundary between Canada and the United States case, Award of January 10, 1831).
+Such may be the case if the arbitrator (like Umpire Barge in the Orinoco case) applies rules of local law while the arbitration agreement prescribes that he decide "on the basis of absolute equity, without regard ... to the provisions of local law," or if, conversely, he reaches a solution in equity while he is required to decide in law (North Eastern Boundary between Canada and the United States case, Award of 10 January 1831).

-- 60. While the complaint based on failure to observe Article 42 is thus admissible in principle, it remains to be determined what exactly constitutes not deciding "in accordance with such rules of law as may be agreed by the parties," or not "applying the law of the Contracting State party to the dispute."
-This raises the fine distinction between "non-application" of the applicable law and mistaken application of such law. - 61.
-It is clear that "error in judicando" could not in itself be accepted as a ground for annulment without indirectly reintroducing an appeal against the arbitral award, and the ad hoc Committee under Article 52 of the Convention does not, any more than the Permanent Court of Arbitration in the Orinoco case, have the "duty... to say if the case has been well or ill judged, but whether the award must be annulled."
+60. While the complaint based on failure to observe Article 42 is thus admissible in principle, it remains to be determined what exactly constitutes not deciding "in accordance with such rules of law as may be agreed by the parties," or not "applying the law of the Contracting State party to the dispute."
+This raises the fine distinction between "non-application" of the applicable law and mistaken application of such law.

+61. It is clear that "error in judicando" could not in itself be accepted as a ground for annulment without indirectly reintroducing an appeal against the arbitral award, and the ad hoc Committee under Article 52 of the Convention does not, any more than the Permanent Court of Arbitration in the Orinoco case, have the "duty ... to say if the case has been well or ill judged, but whether the award must be annulled."

 Whether theoretical or practical, the discussions which have taken place on the distinction between excess of powers as a ground for annulment and error in law or mistaken application of the law have drawn attention to the issue's uncertainty or obscurity.
-This is illustrated by the positions taken before the International Court of Justice by Honduras and Nicaragua regarding the Arbitral Award Made by the King of Spain.
+This is illustrated by the positions taken before the International Court of Justice by Honduras and Nicaragua regarding the Arbitral Award Made by the King of Spain^[4].
 Honduras maintained in substance that error in law had no independent place as a ground for annulment and should only be taken into consideration when it constituted excess of powers, for instance "if the arbitrator had manifestly misunderstood a clause in the arbitration agreement which should have shown him the principles or rules to be followed to reach his decision."
 (Reply, para.
-55) Nicargua argued that "the flagrant misinterpretation" of a certain document was an essential error for which the award should be annulled.
+55) Nicaragua argued that "the flagrant misinterpretation" of a certain document was an essential error for which the award should be annulled.
 (Counter-Memorial, paras.
-87 and 143; f.
-Court's Opinion, ICJ 1960 Reports, p.
+87 and 143; cf. Court's Opinion, ICJ 1960 Reports, p.
 216)

-From the few known precedents, to which may be added that of the Trail Smelter (with respect to the award's revision), it is at least possible to conclude that an error in law, even an essential one, does not generally constitute an excess of powers, at least if it is not "manifest."
+From the few known precedents, to which may be added that of the Trail Smelter[5] (with respect to the award's revision), it is at least possible to